Devigummalla/face_recognition/README.md

 # face_recognition
-face recognition using computer vision
+face recognition using computer vision with harcascade file